InquisitorJax/Training/Projects/Project0.md

  If you need html elements that are not supported by default, you can use this cheatsheet as a reference:
  https://github.com/pragmaproducts/Training/blob/master/Cheatsheets/HTML5-cheat-sheet.pdf

+## Note
+The styling as sefined in the mockup and that you see when doing this project might not match up in some cases.
+You don't have to worry about that.
+These may include things like checkbox background colors and required items having a red * next to the title.
+The purpose of this excersize is familiarize yourself with the schema mechanincs on how to put togeather a schema to be used in the dynamic screen mechanism.
+The styles will change and be updated over time so don't worry about it when colors don't match.

+Your project must have one tab on it.
+Some group items have headers ("HEADER", "PERSONAL DETAILS", ....
+These headers you can make h2 elements.